rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 Doing this makes it a little easier to revert back to the logo you wish to have after a seasonal or temporary change.

-Here are the steps you'll want to follow:
+Here are the steps you will want to follow:

 1. Navigate to **Administrator → Extensions → Templates Manager** and select the Gantry-powered RocketTheme template you are currently using as your default.
 If you wish to change your logo in only a select number of pages, you will need to either create or choose an existing template override to apply this change to.